 Damages that a burn victim can potentially seek frequently include past, present, and future medical expenses, lost income and benefits, pain and suffering, scarring and disfigurement, disability, physical impairment, loss of enjoyment, and more.
 The amount of compensation that a victim will be able to receive will depend on the severity of the burn.

 Most burn injuries occur in accidents that were due to someone’s negligence.
-Negligence is a failure to exercise reasonable care, or take the precautions that a prudent person would use in the same or similar circumstances.
+Negligence is a failure to exercise reasonable care or take the precautions that a prudent person would use in the same or similar circumstances.
 Negligence can be established by identifying either a careless action that should not have been taken or a failure to act when taking action would have been appropriate.

-- The defendant owed the plaintiff a duty of care;
+- Defendant owed the plaintiff a duty of care

-- Actual damages resulted.
+- Actual damages resulted

 Most personal injury claims must be brought within the statute of limitations.
 This is a specific time period that defines when accident victims may take legal action.
 Otherwise, their right to compensation probably will be barred.
 It is vital to consult a knowledgeable attorney as soon as possible if you or a family member has suffered a severe burn.

 Our Legal Team

 Many times, burn injuries could have been avoided if reasonable care had been exercised.
 If you or someone close to you has been hurt because someone else failed to take the proper precautions, it is important to seek the guidance of a zealous burn injury attorney.

 Our Florida personal injury lawyers are committed to representing victims with the dedication that they deserve.
 We represent individuals and families near Cape Coral, Fort Myers, and Naples.
 Call us toll free at (800) 283-7442.